For families of children with communication difficulties, everyday functions can be a challenge.

 The inaugural event called on WA business leaders to stay silent for one day, like many of the kids at the camp.

 Mr Pailthorpe said not being able to speak for a day may be difficult but is nothing compared to the challenges that kids living with complex communication needs face every day.

 P&N Bank's General Manager of Strategy and Development, Kim Radalj, took part in the challenge, staying silent for a whole day throughout meetings and his normal workday while raising valuable funds for Variety.

 "It was such a unique and worthwhile opportunity, not only in raising funds for a great cause, but also how I learned a little about myself," Mr Radalj said.

 "I started my day of silence on wake-up, and my kids found this very entertaining.
 I had practiced with them on the weekend, and for them they learned a little bit about how some kids need assistance with things they take for granted, which gave us all the opportunity to reflect and be grateful.

 "For me as a leader, probably my biggest learning from the day was that when you can't speak, you have to listen (profound I know).
 But that then means you have to get really, really good at asking great questions.

 "I raised far more than my target of $1,500.
 I'm very grateful I got to participate, and for all the great support I got from friends and colleagues."

-For more information about Variety and the Motor Mouth Camp or to make a donation, please visit their website.
+For more information about Variety or to make a donation, please visit their website.

 We'd like to use your current location